JakeSteam/blog-personal/_drafts/2022-12-10-reviewing-every-jingle-jam-steam-game-part-2.md

 | --- | --- | --- | --- | --- |
 | [46.41% - Store page](https://store.steampowered.com/app/610160/Aeronautica_Imperialis_Flight_Command/) | £1.89 | Strategy | May 2020 | 142 (May 2020) |

 This is a rough game, with a very early-access feel.
-UIs are very basic, and there's no voice acting or sounds leading to creepily quiet air battles.
+UIs are very basic, and there's no voice acting or ambient sound leading to creepily quiet air battles.
 These are usually quite noisy environments!
 There are no cinematics, and the UI impressively stutters on simple tasks like assigning a new pilot attribute.

 I didn't realise this was a Warhammer 40k game until I read Steam reviews, nor did I realise it was based on a tabletop game which explains some odd elements of the gameplay.
 For example, planes will often intersect each other completely when performing moves, with no physics interaction.